 - Customer Support and Engineering Teams: Teams collaborating with customers have access to per-channel pricing.
 This plan allows larger groups to communicate and collaborate without being held back by high costs.

-- Internal IT, HR, and Sales Ops Teams: Teams more familiar with a per-agent pricing model can utilize ClearFeed in a way that aligns most closely with their established work model.
+- Internal IT, HR, and Sales Ops Teams: Teams more familiar with a per-agent pricing model can use ClearFeed in a way that aligns most closely with their established workflow.

 - Teams Using ClearFeed for Integrations: For those who use ClearFeed for its integration abilities, a usage-based plan is the best fit.
 This approach calculates pricing based on the number of tickets filed or synced, offering unrestricted collaboration across the organization.